BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

             In other words, generational poverty.<br/>
         </p>
         <p>
-            There is also no sorting of students by ability level, and there are no exams until the age of 18.<br/>
+            In Finland, there is also no sorting of students by ability level, and there are no exams until the age of 18.<br/>
             There's many a story in the US about a student getting miscategorized early in life...as learning disabled, behaviorally-flawed, or otherwise "defective".
-            There are many stories in which it wasn't even the student's ability or behavior, but rather secondary factors such as a teacher with a grudge, bigotry, etc.
+            There are many stories in which it wasn't even the student's ability or behavior, but rather secondary factors such as a teacher with a grudge, bigotry, and so on.
         </p>
         <p>
             A few years ago, I saw a post on LinkedIn by a Finnish person, about a controversial sociopolitical topic.
-            In the comments Finns were weighing in with civil and reasonable debate.
+            In the comments section, Finns were weighing in with civil and reasonable debate.
             No ad-hominem, no strawman, no wild appeals to emotion.
-            It occurred I was seeing the result of many good ideas in Finnish society, though perhaps most of all the civility, inquiry skills, and civic-minded decency manifested by a uniformly solid educational system.
+            It occurred that I was seeing the result of many good ideas in Finnish society, though perhaps most of all the rationality and civic-minded decency manifested by its educational system.
         </p>
     </li>
 </ul>